 In a game like Mario Kart 8 Deluxe, for example, playing online feels like playing against a much better performing group of AI characters since there's little ability to interact beyond simply racing.

 At launch adding friends to play online with will rely on the cumbersome 12 digit Friend Code Nintendo has long insisted on using.

 However, Nintendo has confirmed to Polygon that more ways to add friends will come to the console in the future, including using social networking services like Twitter and Facebook, and the much simpler Nintendo Network ID.

 You'll can also send friend requests to people you've recently played with and those who are using the same local wireless connection as you.

 - Easy to set up and join other players

 We recently tried the local wireless multiplayer mode using the new Mario Kart 8 Deluxe and found that it worked very well.

 Using 3 consoles, each with 2 players, we found the entire process simple to set up and experienced no lag or connection problems.

-To set up an online multiplayer game using local wireless players simply join the same wireless network, start up Mario Kart and select local wireless mode for either one or two players within the game itself.
+To set up an online multiplayer game using local wireless players simply start up Mario Kart and select local wireless mode for either one or two players within the game itself.
 After this one player will set up a room which the other players then join and the player that has set up that room will select the race rules.

-Each player will be given the chance to vote for their track preference and the game will randomly choose a track from those that players have voted for.
-It's a fair system that minimizes fighting.
+Each player will be given the chance to vote for their track preference and the game will randomly choose a track from those that players have voted for, much like online play works.